-For 2019, the income is planned to increase through organic growth of the Power and Aviation Deductible teams introduced in 2018.
-We anticipate that improving rating conditions, most notably in Cargo and Aviation, will further contribute to this growth.
-The Energy and Terrorism accounts are still suffering from excess capacity and as a result, expansion in these areas is unlikely.
+For 2020 the income is again planned to increase through organic growth of the Cargo, Aviation and Power classes.
+We anticipate the continuation of improved rating conditions that will further contribute to this growth and the Energy and Terrorism accounts are both showing early signs of improvement.
 We will continue to grow and diversify the business in a sensible manner while reducing the volatility where possible.